prism-rb/prism/README.md

 `call(:name=).with_target_data(:value)` - calls a setter with the content of the target element `call(:goto_page, 5).with_event` - calls a method with the number 5 as the first argument and the event data as the second

+#### `Prism.mount(component)`

+Takes an instance of a `Prism::Component` and returns a `Prism::MountPoint`.

+The `MountPoint` should be the result of the last expression in the file, as it is used by the Prism C and JS runtime to interact with the application.

 ### Future